SELF-PAY ONLY

 Psychotherapy addresses both the symptom as well as the underlying unconscious cause of the symptom.

 Psychodynamic psychotherapy is a rigorous process that takes time and does not provide quick fixes.
 It is not about casual conversation, homework assignments, cheerful support or advice.
-The goal of psychotherapy is to understand how your current problems of anxiety, depression, anger or substance use (just a few examples) are actually symptoms of deeper emotional issues.
+The goal of psychotherapy is to help you to understand how your current problems of anxiety, depression, anger or substance use (just a few examples) are actually symptoms of deeper emotional issues.
 Psychotherapy is about helping you to understand yourself and your past, and that requires time, patience, and trust.
-This kind of psychotherapy is hard work and it is not for everyone.
+This kind of psychotherapy is hard work and may not be for everyone.

 For example, people often speak about being depressed as if that were the problem to treat.
 In fact, "depression" is a symptom of something else, and getting at the emotional root of this symptom requires in-depth exploration of all aspects of your life, beginning with childhood and family experiences, possible traumas, relationship losses, and other related painful memories.

-This process applies to other diagnoses as well, such as anxiety, relationship problems, and some addictions.
+This process applies to other emotional and interpersonal issues such as anxiety, relationship problems (at home and at work), and some addictions.

 This kind of psychotherapy requires a willingness on your part to deeply explore your life.
 In order to do that you have to trust your doctor.
 And learning to trust takes time and requires taking emotional risks by being open and honest.
 The more you are able to trust and take risks to talk through your thoughts and feelings the more likely that you will be freed from these symptoms and more able to make better choices in life, to relate to others more appropriately, to have better and more mutually rewarding relationships allowing you to forge the kind of stable emotional life you desire.